Cheetahs and Mirage 50s for Ecuador

 Cheetah-Cs served as South Africa’s front-line fighter ahead of the SAAF’s Mirage F1s, until they were phased out in 2008 in favor of the new JAS-39C/D Gripen.
 Brazil was reportedly offered Cheetahs to replace its own recently-retired Mirage 5BRs, but chose to purchase used French Mirage 2000s instead.

 The Mirage V was designed in conjunction with the Israelis, who had made Dassault’s Mirage III famous.
 It actually removed avionics and radar capabilities from the Mirage III, in order to add more fuel and more weapons.
-The resulting plane was optimized for clear-weather attack roles, and close air combat.
+The resulting plane was optimized for clear-weather attack roles and close air combat.
 Israel’s Col. Giora Epstein (ret.) remains the world’s top-scoring jet ace.
-Most of his 17 kills were scored in Israeli Neshers (Mirage 5s), including one memorable fight in 1973 when he dueled 11 Egyptian MiG-21s, all by himself, and shot down 3.
+Most of his 17 kills were scored in Israeli Neshers (Mirage 5s), including one memorable fight in 1973 when he dueled 11 Egyptian MiG-21s, all by himself, and shot down 3 before the rest fled.

 The Mirage 50 is a 1980s-1990s Mirage III/V upgrade that added the SNECMA Atar 9K-50 engine and Cyrano IV-M3 radar, among other improvements.
 It did not substantially change the basic airframe, however, and by that time the design had lost much of its competitiveness.
 The Mirage 50 was not a popular export; only Chile (Mirage 50/Pantera) and Venezuela (Mirage 50M) ordered them, and in the 1990s, Chile went on to upgrade its planes to the Kfir-like Pantera configuration with Israeli help.
 Chile’s Panteras were recently phased out in favor of new F-16 C/Ds, and they were reportedly one of the offers made to Ecuador’s government.

 Israel went down a different road.
-They switched in the American GE J79 turbojet that powered the Cheyl Ha’avir’s F-4 Phantoms, and heavily modified the Nesher airframe and electronics, in order to design IAI’s canard-winged Kfir series fighters.
-This prior expertise would lead the Israelis to assist in the subsequent South African Cheetah and Chilean Pantera programs.
-Ecuador currently flies the Kfir C10/CE, the family’s most advanced variant with IAI’s popular EL/M-2032 radar, a fully digital cockpit, and the ability to carry precision weapons and radar-guided air-air missiles.
+They switched in the American GE J79 turbojet that powered the Cheyl Ha’avir’s F-4 Phantoms, and heavily modified the Nesher’s airframe and electronics, in order to design IAI’s canard-winged Kfir series fighters.
+This expertise would lead the Israelis to assist in the subsequent South African Cheetah and Chilean Pantera programs.
+Ecuador currently flies the Kfir C10/CE, the family’s most advanced variant.
+It carries IAI’s popular EL/M-2032 radar, a fully digital cockpit, and the ability to carry precision weapons and radar-guided air-air missiles.

 Contracts and Key Events